Cat Furniture Buying Guides

 3. Build Quality & Materials

-• Solid wood = long-term stability
+Solid wood cat trees provide long-term stability and structural strength

 • Real carpet = traction cats love